 Lifestyle tips for Eye Health

-Knowing one eye health and being regular with eye check ups is a great way to better understand one’s eye health and taking your health into your own hands!
+Knowing one eye health and being regular with eye check-ups is a great way to better understand one’s eye health and taking your health into your own hands!
 Knowing this will allow you to see where there are imbalances in your body and over time you may begin to know how to fix them.

-Maintaining a healthy weight is another key factor in good eye health – obesity can lead to the development of diabetes and other systemic disease which increase the risk of vision dysfunction or even vision loss.
+Maintaining a healthy weight is another key factor in good eye health – obesity can lead to the development of diabetes and other systemic diseases which increase the risk of vision dysfunction or even vision loss.

-Wear protective eye wear in the sun and in a chlorinated pool!
+Wear protective eyewear in the sun and in a chlorinated pool!
 Your eyes are sensitive and just because you get used to the feeling does not mean that your eyes are not suffering!

 While working don’t forget about the health of your eyes.
 Wear protective eyewear when using machinery and look or walk away from the computer screen every once and awhile to relax the strain on your eyes.

 Relax your whole body, with walks in nature (parks or by a body of water), take baths or simply lay – with glasses – in the sun and just relax.
 Provide your body with the time it needs to heal!